Rajpratik71/linux-manPages/c89-gcc.md

        Appeared in NetBSD 1.4 .

 BUGS
-       Since  c89  is  a shell wrapper script to cc , compile errors are pre‐ fixed by "cc:".
+       Since c89 is a shell wrapper script to cc , compile errors are prefixed by "cc:".

                                                                                                                                                                                                 C89(1)